emaslvcc/JavaCraft/um-submission/final-report.md

 ## Conclusion

-We have achieved the creation of acceptable flowcharts, a well documented code base and as expected encountered no lack of issues along the way.
+We created flowcharts for 16 funtions, tried to document the code in an organized fashion and as expected encountered no lack of issues along the way.

-For instance, it was really challenging to fit the flowchart of the whole game on one page, to improve readability.
-The main problem was that you have to fit a large amount of information on one tiny A4 page.
-Sian despite grasping at straws managed to change the properties of the whole chart to fit on the page.
+For instance, it was really challenging to fit the flowchart of the whole game on one page.
+Sian managed to do that anyways, even though he was grasping at straws.

-Leo encountered difficulties while constructing the FSA.
-(Reason?
-Automaton requirements were poorly specificied on Ashish' website) He had to redo the whole automaton multiple times.
+Leo encountered some difficulties while constructing the FSA and had to redo the automaton multiple times.
+This was because of some misunderstandings about what was expected from us.

-Antons faced some problems during the addition of adding new blocks and crafting recipes to the game.
-His difficulties were exaggerated due to the fact that he entered the course with minimal programming experience, nevertheless with enough persistance he managed in highly enriching JavaCraft's gameplay.
+Anton faced some problems while adding new blocks and crafting recipes to the game.
+His difficulties were exaggerated due to the fact that he entered the course with minimal programming experience, nevertheless with enough persistance he managed to enrich JavaCraft's gameplay.

-We learned how to work together in a team, manage and divide team tasks.
+We learned how to work together in a team and to manage and divide team tasks.
 Also included in our learning experience was learning to maintain a functioning and readable codebase and fighting over who gets to do what.
 We became skilled at reading and understanding code written by someone else, via pseudocode and flowcharts, this in turn greatly helped us advance our java knowledge.

 In the final stages of our project, we managed to create a proper looking and well formatted pdf using markdown.
-We also learned how to use an API and how to draw a challenging flag using only UNICODE characters.
+We also learned how to use an API and how to draw a challenging flag using only UNICODE characters and 16 ANSI colors.
-Which were limited by the 16 ASCII colours.

-This project has been a very good start to our bachelor Computer Science and helped a lot with getting used to working on university projects.
+This project has been a very good start to our BSc Computer Science and helped us a lot with getting used to working on university projects at Maastricht University.

 <div style="page-break-after: always;"></div>